JoeyJr37/BalancedBST/README.md

 Write a #height method which accepts a node and returns its height.
 Height is defined as the number of edges in longest path from a given node to a leaf node.

-Write a #depth method which accepts a node and returns the depth(number of levels) beneath the node.
+Write a #depth method which accepts a node and returns its depth.
+Depth is defined as the number of edges in path from a given node to the tree’s root node.

 Write a #balanced? method which checks if the tree is balanced.
 A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.